Washington

 Town + Village Cooperation

-Town government decisions play a critical role in determining what your community will look like for your children, grandchildren, and all future residents.
-We will carefully examine the economic and environmental consequences of town board actions to ensure a viable and thriving Town for generations to come.
+Town government decisions play a critical role in determining what your community will look like for you, your children, grandchildren, and all future residents.
+We will carefully examine the economic and environmental consequences of town board actions to ensure a viable and thriving Town now, and for generations to come.

 Fiscal Prudence